richardli/vibeCheck/vibe-coding-thoughts.md

 This was my first vibe-coding project: forcing myself to code only through prompts, without diving into function details even when I knew how to fix them.
 It ended up taking a good portion of small pocket time across four days...
 Why am I doing this?
 I’m sure vibe-coding is picking up steam among professional programmers, but for students in statistics and data science, there isn’t much guidance out there.
 Definitely no textbook :) So I figured why not.
 I can’t judge it unless I seriously try it, so here it goes.

+TL;DR: it worked.
+But I deliberately tried a process not fit for vibe-coding, and it indeed failed the bigger task.
+What I am going to tell students?
+Use AI to help you code, definitely, but don't do it blindly.

 I used Claude Sonnet 4 as my coding partner.
 A vibe choice, for sure.
 Other LLMs may behave differently, but broadly speaking, the experience would be similar.
 My task was simple: clean up an R package our group had been building fast without careful documentation.
 I already knew how to get the job done, either hours of boring copy-pasting or a regex-heavy bash script.
 Instead, I thought: why not make an R package that helps me clean up R packages?

 In the pre-AI dark era, this may be something that's perfect for a student project (poor soul!).
 It could be a useful project, and could be a good learning experience for students.
 But it's not a great project since it's very software engineering focused, and not super useful for stat/DS students.
 (Note: whether it's actually useful is debatable, but I guess not useful in terms of the conventional criterion we use to evaluate stats/DS students.)